Beef Protein Isolate vs Whey: Which is Best for You?

 You’ve probably encountered beef protein isolate and whey protein when choosing a protein supplement.

-These are the two most well-liked choices for anyone trying to increase their protein intake, including athletes and fitness fanatics.
+These are the two most popular choices for anyone trying to increase their protein intake, including athletes and fitness fanatics.

 But how do they compare, and which one fits your health and fitness goals better?